 The major in special education is designed for those who wish to earn a license in teaching special education as part of their graduate degree programs.
-A core of 24 hours followed by additional courses to total a minimum of 36 hours is required for the graduate degree.
-Certification in mild disabilities (learning disabilities, mental retardation and/or behavior disorders) may be earned with 30 hours.
-Provisional certification requirements total a minimum of 11 hours.
+A core of 30 hours followed by additional courses to total a minimum of 39 hours is required for the graduate degree.
+Licensure in mild disabilities (learning disabilities, mental retardation and/or behavior disorders) may be earned with 33 hours.
+A minimum of 12 hours is required for a provisional license.